AbdalehHersi/regex-reject-review/Develop/gist-template.md

 ```
 /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/
 ```
 The caret anchor `^` is to match the beginning of a string.
 In this example it's used to make sure only the email is submitted with no whitespaces at the beginning.
 Similarly the dollar sign anchor `$` matches the end of a string.
-Here it is used to make sure whitespaces trail the email.
-An example of this in action looks like this.
+Here it is used to make sure no whitespaces trail the email.
+An example of this in action looks like this:

 ``` js
 let string = " Regex example test";